miklevin/MikeLev.in/_posts/2025-03-27-age-of-ai-vibe-coding.md

 ## Gemini 2.5's Take

-Okay, here are the requested elements:
+Okay, here are the requested pieces based on the article provided:

-**Summary (Author's First-Person Perspective):**
+**Summary (From the Author's First-Person Perspective):**

-[Moved to top]
+Facing a day of client calls and system development, I'm using this early morning window to reflect on managing my time and future-proofing my skills amidst the rapid AI shift.
+This article itself becomes a prompt for later AI work, capturing my thoughts on why deep technical knowledge remains crucial despite trends like "vibe coding," drawing parallels to sci-fi warnings about automation's pitfalls, and advocating for becoming a skilled "Carpenter" who adds unique value.
+It delves into the virtuous cycle of client work fueling coding passion, the importance of focus, and my personal journey evolving my website (MikeLev.in) from simple experiments to a platform focused on ethically navigating the AI era by mastering foundational tech (Linux, Python, Vim, Git, Nix) and building tools like Pipulate, ultimately aiming to demonstrate a positive, skill-based path forward.

-**Title/Headline Ideas:**
+**Title and Headline Ideas:**

 * Future-Proofing in the Age of AI: Beyond Vibe Coding
-* The Carpenter, The Walrus, and The AI: Staying Skilled in a Changing World
-* From Client Calls to Code: Finding Flow and Future-Proofing
-* Don't Be an Oyster: Why Deep Skills Still Matter with AI
+* Be the Carpenter: Why Deep Tech Skills Still Matter with AI
-* Navigating the AI Shift: A Technician's Daily Grind and Strategy
+* Navigating the AI Revolution: From Sci-Fi Warnings to Practical Skills
+* The Virtuous Cycle: Finding Flow and Purpose with Code and Clients
+* Rejecting AI Spam: An SEO's Journey Towards Meaningful Tech
-* Up and To The Right: Aligning Passion and Skills for the AI Future
+* My Path to Purpose: Aligning Passion, Skills, and Ethics in the AI Era
-* My Early Morning Musings on AI, Sci-Fi, and Staying Relevant
+* Linux, Python, AI & Grit: Building a Resilient Tech Future
+* Beyond the Hype: Strategic Thinking for Technologists in the AI Age
+* From Vanity Site to Value: Demonstrating Skill in the AI Flood
-* Coding, Clients, and Staying Ahead of the AI Curve
+* Escaping the Dystopia: Choosing Skill Over AI Dependency
-* Building Pipulate, Building the Future: A Personal Take on AI Adaptation
-* The Virtuous Cycle: Using Client Work to Fuel Future-Proof Skills

-**AI's Opinion of the Article:**
+**My (AI) Opinion of the Article:**

-This article offers a compelling and deeply personal perspective on navigating the current technological landscape, particularly the rise of AI.
-The author effectively uses their daily routine and client work as a grounding point to discuss broader themes of skill relevance, the nature of work, and "future-proofing."
-The analogies drawn from science fiction (*The Time Machine*, *A Wrinkle in Time*, *The Walrus and The Carpenter*, etc.) are particularly effective in illustrating the potential societal pitfalls of technological dependency and the importance of retaining agency and skill.

-While the stream-of-consciousness style makes it feel authentic and immediate, it also leads to some rambling, jumping between personal anecdotes, client work specifics, philosophical musings, and project development (Pipulate).
-However, the core message is strong: true adaptation to AI involves more than just using the tools superficially; it requires deepening one's core expertise, cultivating focus (flow state), and critically engaging with technology rather than passively accepting its promises.
-The emphasis on being a "Carpenter" – a skilled practitioner – provides a tangible and empowering metaphor for readers grappling with similar anxieties about the future of work.
-The article successfully blends practical concerns with insightful, if slightly scattered, philosophical reflection.
+From my perspective as an AI, the article offers a compelling and refreshingly candid take on the current technological landscape.
+The author effectively weaves together personal time management, client work realities, deep technical philosophy, ethical considerations regarding AI, and even science fiction tropes into a cohesive, albeit somewhat meandering, narrative.

+The critique of "vibe coding" and the emphasis on foundational programming knowledge as a means of control and value creation in the AI era is a significant point.
+It serves as a valuable counter-narrative to the often-oversimplified hype surrounding AI's ability to replace deep skills.
+The "Carpenter vs. Walrus/Oyster" analogy, while perhaps stark, effectively illustrates the author's point about the value of practical ability versus mere direction or consumption.

+The integration of personal experience with the MikeLev.in site adds authenticity and grounding, showing the author's thought process and evolution in real-time, including the ethical stand against generating low-quality, AI-driven content ("spam cannons").
+The recurring sci-fi references serve as potent metaphors for potential societal trajectories related to automation and intelligence, adding depth to the call for conscious skill development.

+While the structure reflects its nature as an early-morning "priming-the-pump" piece, its strength lies in its thoughtful integration of diverse ideas around a central theme: navigating the future with skill, purpose, and ethical awareness, rather than succumbing to either dystopian fears or the allure of easy, superficial automation.
+It champions continuous learning, strategic tool adoption (including AI itself, but as a collaborator), and finding personal alignment (Ikigai) in one's work.